This post is my

 I did start a little project.

-I bought a 1970s passport, from the old communist Czechoslovakia, in a junk shop in Prague with the intent of trying to paint on it.
+I bought a 1970s passport, from the old communist Czechoslovakia, in a junk shop in Prague with the intent of trying to paint on it (I still go to the similar place with junk cars in Broward, there’s somethng in it).

 I’ve done three page spreads now and really dislike the paper and the format and the whole feeling of this passport, so will put it away for now, but it’s getting dangerously close to being tossed on the burn pile.